ic3-software/ic3-analytics-ops/etc/doc/en/Test.md

 to write and maintain by hand.
 Please refer to the [`JSON5`](./JSON5.md) page for more details about the extended syntax.

+A load-test is a special kind of test that applies a simulated workload onto an icCube installation to see how it performs.
+Refer to the [LoadTestConfiguration](./LoadTestConfiguration.md) page for more details.

 ## JSON Definition

 ```typescript